TRA-UNAM/FinderV3/README.md

 # Usage
 ## Simulation
 ### Simulation using Fake Node
-These instructions refer to run the simulation on RViz.
+These instructions refer to run the simulation on RViz **using the finder_fake package**.
 In order to run that execute the command

 `roslaunch finder_ fake finder_fake.launch`